Antoinette (film)

 Antoinette (French: Conduisez-moi, Madame) is a 1932 French comedy film directed by Herbert Selpin and starring Jeanne Boitel, Armand Bernard and Nadine Picard.
 It is a remake of the German film Chauffeur Antoinette which was also directed by Selpin.
-A British version The Love Contract was also produced the same year.
+A British version The Love Contract was also produced the same year; that too was directed by Selpin.

 Synopsis

 After she loses her money through financial investment, a wealthy widow takes a job as a chauffeur for the speculator responsible for her losses.
 He promises her that if she is a perfect driver for three months he will restore her former estate to her, but throws a number of obstacles in her path.